 The University of Bath is inviting applications for this PhD opportunity based at the Milner Centre for Evolution, a unique, cross-faculty research centre bridging biology, health and education.
-The Centre is dedicated to a broad range of fundamental research questions relating to evolutionary biology; from in deep time, to the micro-evolutionary dynamics of a disease outbreak.
+The Centre is dedicated to a broad range of fundamental research questions relating to evolutionary biology; from in deep time to the micro-evolutionary dynamics of a disease outbreak.
 We have a strong focus on public engagement and outreach.
 We are located in a dedicated multi-million-pound building that opened on the University campus in September 2018.
-For further information about the centre see https://www.bath.ac.uk/research-centres/milner-centre-for-evolution/
+Visit our website: https://www.bath.ac.uk/research-centres/milner-centre-for-evolution/

-Applicants should hold, or expect to receive, a First Class or high Upper Second Class UK Honours degree (or the equivalent qualification gained outside the UK) in a relevant subject.
+Applicants should have an excellent academic record and hold, or expect to obtain, a First Class or high Upper Second Class UK Honours degree (or the equivalent) in a relevant subject.
 A master’s level qualification would also be advantageous.

-Informal enquiries should be directed to Andrew Ward ([email protected]
+All enquiries should be addressed to Professor Andrew Ward, [email protected]

 More information about applying for a PhD at Bath may be found here: http://www.bath.ac.uk/guides/how-to-apply-for-doctoral-study/

 Interviews will take place in Bath on Friday 3 April 2020.

 Anticipated start date: 28 September 2020.

 Unfortunately, we are NOT able to consider international applicants for this project.